shane2512/Persona-Your_AI_Digital_Twin/README.md

 3. **Check Network**: Ensure your Supabase project is accessible
 4. **Fallback Mode**: The app will work in localStorage mode if Supabase is unavailable

+### AI API Issues
+If AI responses are not working:

+1. **Check API Keys**: Verify both Claude and Gemini API keys are valid
+2. **Check Quotas**: Ensure you haven't exceeded API limits
+3. **Fallback System**: The app will automatically use Gemini if Claude fails
+4. **Offline Mode**: Structured guidance is provided if both AIs are unavailable

 ### Common Issues
 - **Build Failures**: Check that all environment variables are set
-- **API Errors**: Verify your Claude API key is valid and has quota
+- **API Errors**: Verify your API keys are valid and have quota
 - **Auth Issues**: Ensure Supabase email confirmation is disabled for development

 ## Contributing